sky-uk/feed/README.md

 ## Ingress annotations

-The controllers support several annotations on ingress resources:
+The controllers support several annotations on ingress resources.
+See the [example ingress](examples/ingress.yml) for details.

-- `sky.uk/allow: 10.10.10.10/32` - Restrict access to the specified CIDR block or IP.
-- `sky.uk/frontend-elb-scheme: internal` - Use the ELB with matching scheme.
-Can be either `internal` or `internet-facing`.
-- `sky.uk/strip-path: true` - Strip the ingress path when sending the request to the backend service.
-Can be either `true` or `false`.
-Note that nginx may break some url encoded values when enabled.
-- `sky.uk/backend-keepalive-seconds: 28` - Idle seconds for keepalive connections to the backend service.
-Usually this should be less than the idle timeout in the service itself.

-We also provide an [example ingress](examples/ingress.yml).

 # ALB Support